chrisvblemos/jage/README.md

 - Particles;
 - Audio;
 - Physics;

-## To optimize

-- Draw calls are dumb, one per static mesh instance, no buffer memory management yete - write [MDI](https://ktstephano.github.io/rendering/opengl/mdi);
-- Make better use of uniform BOs;
 - Vulkan?
 Ray tracing?
 Sure.
 - I want to see an ocean, maybe implement this in the future
 - Try to implement something crazy that has been developed in the recent years and fail.

+## To optimize

+- Draw calls are dumb, one per static mesh instance, no buffer memory management yet - write [MDI](https://ktstephano.github.io/rendering/opengl/mdi);
+- Make better use of uniform BOs;

 ## Resources